sidkshatriya/rd/README.md

 $ alias rd="rd --resource-path=/home/abcxyz/rr/build"
 ```

 This will avoid constantly specifying the resource path on every `rd` invocation.
+In the future, manually specifying the `--resource-path` will not be needed (just like in `rr`) but this is required for now.

 ### Logging